jthies/dcse-summerschool/exercises/lab2/README.md

 # Lab 2: Iterative Methods in Trilinos

-Given a code framework, students will

-Perhaps we can use some more interesting FE application here than just Poisson again (in particular something non-symmetric)?
+In this lab we will solve a PDE problem using data structures and solvers from the Trilinos framework.
+We will assess the suitability of various solvers and preconditioners for CPU and GPU computing.

+## What you will practice here

-- compile and run MPI+X code (Modules, CMake, slurm)
+- compile and run MPI+X code (Modules, CMake, slurm, CPU and GPU nodes)
+- deciding which algorithms are suitable for which operations
+- deciding which algorithms are suitable for which applications

+## Your tasks

 - create a sparse matrix and fill it with the coefficients for a (non-symmetric) PDE problem
 - solve it using various Krylov methods: look at timings for GMRES, GMRES(m) vs. short recurrence method like BiCGStab
 - try out some preconditioning techniques, observe node-level performance of ILU vs. a polynomial method